MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search-additional-entities.md

 > [!NOTE]
 > - This walkthrough explains how to enable search for the **Order Products** entity in the sample database **Northwind**, available with Microsoft Dataverse.
 For more information about sample databases, see [Install Northwind Traders database and apps](../../canvas-apps/northwind-install.md).
-> - You can follow the walkthrough with an entity of your choice by replacing the *nwind_products* entity name with your entity's logical name.
+> - You can follow the walkthrough with an entity of your choice by replacing the *nwind_products* table name with your entity's logical name.

 ## Step 1: Add or update search site settings